- by Catherine

 Princess Wencheng's entry into Tibet not only consolidated the western border defense of the Tang Dynasty but also greatly strengthen the ties between the Tang Dynasty and the Tubo Kingdom.
 Songtsan Gambo was so enamored of the Central Plain's culture.
 He took off his felt coat and changed to wear silk, and sent the children of Tubo nobles to Chang'an to study Chinese culture.
 After Songtsan Gambo married Princess Wencheng, in later more than 200 years, there were few wars between Tubo and Tang Dynasty, and contacts between the two countries were very close.

 Princess Wencheng even brought the culture of the Han to Tibet.
 She is a devout Buddhist.
 She brought Buddhist pagodas, scriptures, and statues into Tibet.
-She built the Ramoche Temple and Jokhang Temple.
+She also designed and assisted in the construction of Jokhang Temple and Ramoche Temple.
 From then on, Buddhism began to spread in Tibet.
 The literati who came to Tibet with Princess Wencheng helped to sort out the relevant documents of Tubo, recorded the important conversation between Songtsan Gambo and ministers, and made the politics of Tubo go towards the normalization.
 The farming tools and professionals that were taken by the princess taught the local people farming techniques, greatly improving the quality and yield of the land.
 The maids of the princess taught Tibetan women the skills of weaving and embroidery.